FireworksProject/jfdi/docs/create-devbox.md

 (virtual machine image) used for development.
 Here is how that can be done:

 ### 1) Download a Base Box
-We're using Ubuntu 12.04 Precise on Digital Ocean, so that's what we'll use for our base box.
+We're using an Ubuntu 12.04 Precise box on Digital Ocean, so that's what we'll try to approximate for our base boxes.
 Download the box and add it to the local file system using `vagrant box add`.
 Example:

 	vagrant box add precise64 http://files.vagrantup.com/precise64.box